The Response of Planetary Atmospheres to the Impact of Icy Comets III: Impact Driven Atmospheric Escape: Method

 \subsection{Coupled Impact/Climate Model}

 We couple the parametrised impact model of \citetalias{2024arXiv240911151S} with a modified\footnote{\url{gitlab.com/leeds_work/cesm_comet}} version of the Earth-System-Model WACCM6/CESM2 which includes functions to describe thermal energy deposition and tidally-locked insolation (\citealt{2023ApJ...959...45C}).
 WACCM6, the Whole Atmosphere Community Climate Model is a well documented (\citealt{https://doi.org/10.1029/2019JD030943}), high-top (extending from the surface to $10^{-8}$ bar, corresponding to altitudes of $h\sim140$ km for the Earth and $h\sim160$ km for a tidally-locked world), configuration of the open-source Community Earth-System Model (CESM2).
-It includes a modern, Earth-like, land-ocean distribution (including orography) that is coupled to the atmosphere, including coupled dynamics, (photo)chemistry, and radiative transport.
-Here we consider two initial climate states: a tidally-locked, Earth-like atmosphere modelled after TRAPPIST-1e (\autoref{ssub:trappist}) and an exo-Earth-analogue atmosphere (\autoref{ssub:exo_earth_analogue}).
+It includes a modern, Earth-like, land-ocean distribution (including orography) that is coupled to the atmosphere, including coupled dynamics, (photo)chemistry, and radiative transport.It was modified by \citet{2023ApJ...959...45C} to account for the effects of synchronous rotation.
+And an older version of the model (based on CESM 1.2.1), referred to as ExoCAM, has been benchmarked against other exoplanetary GCMs as part of the TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI) project (\citealt{2022PSJ.....3..211T,2022PSJ.....3..212S}).
+Here we consider two initial climate states: a tidally-locked planet with planetary/orbital parameters matching those of TRAPPIST-1e and a pre-industrial Earth-like \ce{N2-O2} atmosphere (\autoref{ssub:trappist}), and an exo-Earth-analogue atmosphere (\autoref{ssub:exo_earth_analogue}).

 Our cometary impact model simulates the passage of a relatively low tensile strength comet ($\sigma_{T}=4\times10^{6}$ erg cm$^{-2}$) though the atmosphere of a terrestrial (exo)planet.
 At high altitudes, where the atmospheric density is low, the comet slows due to atmospheric drag which drives surface ablation and hence thermally-driven mass deposition.
 This drag (and hence ablation) increases in strength as the comet travels to lower altitudes, until eventually the drag and associated stresses exceed the tensile strength of the comet.
 At this point we consider breakup to have occurred and distribute any remaining mass over a pressure scale height to mimic the resulting deposition profile due to the remaining inertia of the impacting material.
 A full overview of this model, including the mass and energy deposition profile for an icy cometary impact with the sub-stellar point of our TRAPPIST-1e atmospheric model (\autoref{ssub:trappist}) can be found in section 2.1 (figure 1) of \citetalias{2024arXiv240911151S}.
 Similarly, the mass and energy deposition profile for a icy cometary impact over the Pacific Ocean of an exo-Earth-analogue can be found in section 2.1 (figure 1) of \citetalias{2025ApJ...990..117S}.
 Parameters of the impacting pure water comet considered here can be found in \autoref{tab:comet_parameters}.